Donnervoegel/java/docs/Minutes of the Meeting/Meeting Agenda Jan 16.md

 - Hopefully we can continue with the informal rules we've been using so far.

-- Use them but our current informal roles are working well so far.

 - Put your interpretations into the proper github folder.

-- Push the GitHub to the official subversion repository every week.
+- Push the GitHub to the official subversion repository every week to allow faculty to see our work.

 - Not necessary to email the minutes as they are present in the GitHub repository in the correct area.